 DIFFICULTY OF INTERPRETATION

-Trials, that instead I have made with the sculptures of the lower and middle Paleolithic, in occasion of many exhibitions, have demonstrated that the person of culture understands better a sculpture that a tool.
-Using the photograph, the difficulties of interpretation for the sculpture, and are many, but the first difficulty is the prejudgment aimed to the refusal.
-If the observer does not have interest to the problem of the origins of the art, in a sculpture views a accidentally anthropomorhic or zoomorphic stone and nothing other.
+Trials, that instead I have made with the sculptures of the lower and middle Paleolithic, in occasion of numerous exhibitions, have demonstrated that the cultured person understands better a sculpture that a tool.
+Using the photograph, the difficulties of interpretation for the sculpture are, and they are several, but the first difficulty is the prejudice aiming to the refusal.
+If the observer does not have interest in the problem of the origins of the art, in a sculpture he sees a casually anthropomorphic or zoomorphic stone and nothing else.

-My advice to who truly is interested in the sculpture, is to make search in the paleolithic layers of surface (in Europe are thousand), and he will find sure, as I too find.
+My advice to the person who is really interested in the sculpture, is to make research in the Paleolithic surface deposits (in Europe they are thousand), and he will find for sure, as I do.

 The attribution to the evolued Acheulean is based on the affinity of the working technique (that is of the detachment of the flakes technology to give the desired shape) attributed to the lithic tools found in the area by the palethnologists during the researches of the second half of the 20th century.
 The attribution to the evolued Acheulean is based on the affinity of the working technique (that is of the detachment of the flakes technology to give the desired shape) attributed to the lithic tools found in the area by the palethnologists during the researches of the second half of the 20th century.
 Based also on attributed dating of the depicted human type, on typological affinities given to other sculptures of this cultural phase, and on the affinities of the slight fluctuation with typical tools found associated.In the Gargano, the evolued or final Acheulean has developed during the Riss glaciation and before 350,000 years ago.
 In the Gargano, the evolued or final Acheulean has developed during the glaciation of the Riss and before 350,000 years ago.
 Therefore this sculpture is not older than this date.

 TYPOLOGY OF THE PERSPECTIVE

-Human face (side A) In order to understand the human type, that I consider a presapiens, it is necessary to view four photographies, which correspond nearly to the wirling of the sculptures in the hand: - to see the lateral profile of the head (Fig. 1 side A), - to see this face frontally (Fig.3), - to see the face or semifrontal head (Fig.10, painted for experimentation), - to see the under view (Fig. 5 side A), that evidences the shape of the jaw and the chin.
+Human face (side A) To understand the human type, which I consider a presapiens, it is necessary to look at four photographs, which corresponds more or less to the rotation of the sculpture in the hand: - to see the lateral profile of the head (Fig. 1 side A), - to see this frontal face (Fig.3), - to see the face or semi-frontal head (Fig.10, painted for experimentation), - to see the under view (Fig. 5 side A), that evidences the shape of the jaw and the chin.
 Probably it is the representation of a man with beard.
 It is a carefully worked sculpture, but a portion of the face, that is scarcely influencing, since the perspective is semi-frontal, conserve the original peel of the pebble of silex.

 HEAD Of THE ANIMAL

-FIG.4 TWO-FACED ZOOANTHROPOMORPHIC SCULPTURE OF RODI GARGANICO
+FIG.4 ZOOANTHROPOMORPHIC BICEPHALIC SCULPTURE FROM RODI GARGANICO

-NODULES AND PEBBLES OF SILEX
+FLINT NODULES AND PEBBLES

 The nodules of silex can be small or large, and have crazy shapes.